NotWoods/vscode-static-headers/README.md

 ## Known Issues

-- Paths with a domain in Cloudflare Pages don't have correct syntax highlighting
+- Placeholders inside a hostname in Cloudflare Pages don't have correct syntax highlighting